 Escaping to, immersing in, eating from and being inspired by nature’s farmacy dispenses many body, mind and spirit benefits!
 Whether its a hike in the woods, preparing a meal using vegetables and herbs from your garden or searching for and surrounding your self with botanical inspired decorative accents in your home; you will be provided with a literal ‘escape to the farmacy’ experience that dispenses many physical, mental, emotional and spiritual benefits.

 My farmacy garden plots and apothecary are a working, educational culmination of ideas, expertise, botanical inspired living, vegetable and medicinal plants, and healing therapies borrowed from many ‘God’s Farmacy’ advocates of the past.
 My inspiration comes from many nature advocates, gardeners, herbalists, artists and musicians like Hildegard of Bingen (1098-1179) who was a mystic, scholar, prophet, composer, moralist, herbalist and scientist, declared a saint and Doctor of the Church and master herbalist Maria Treben (1907-1991), author of Health through God’s Pharmacy.
 Hildegarde is credited with the Greening of Medieval Medicine through her ‘viriditas’ key concept, the healing power of green, encapsulating the divine force of nature.

 You are invited to join me on this journey as I plan and implement my many escapes to the farmacy adventures, dream and education program to help educate and inspire people about the use of body, mind and spirit health promoting nature, plants, medicinal herbs; their many uses throughout history and the scientific research on their benefits.
 Follow my quest, one step at a time, one day at a time, virtually, as I share my ‘escape to the farmacy’ body, mind and spirit botanical experiences and escapes.

 As a holistic wellness practitioner, nutritional consultant, mother and grandmother I have become able to tailor my recipes, which usually start out as vegan and are then modified to accommodate food allergies and sensitivities, gluten intolerances, food aversions, eosinophilic esophagitis (EOE) and other dietary challenges.
-I share these recipes with my patrons on my escape to the farmacy blog.
-Live the ‘escape to the farmacy’ experience vicariously by becoming a patron farmacy member today.
+These will be shared with participants of workshops and botanically inspired escapes.